vlang/v/CONTRIBUTING.md

 ## Example Workflow for Contributing
 ##### (provided by [@spytheman](https://github.com/spytheman))

+(If you don't already have a Github account, please create one.
+Your Github username will be referred to later as 'YOUR_GITHUB_USERNAME'.
+Change it accordingly in the steps below.)

 1. Clone https://github.com/vlang/v in a folder, say nv (`git clone https://github.com/vlang/v nv`)
 1. `cd nv`
-1. `git remote add pullrequest git@github.com:spytheman/v.git`  # (NOTE: this is my own forked repo of: https://github.com/vlang/v - After this, I just do normal git operations such as: `git pull` and so on.)
+1. `git remote add pullrequest git@github.com:YOUR_GITHUB_USERNAME/v.git`  # (NOTE: this is your own forked repo of: https://github.com/vlang/v - After this, we just do normal git operations such as: `git pull` and so on.)
 1. When finished with a feature/bugfix, you can: `git checkout -b fix_alabala`
 1. `git push pullrequest`  # (NOTE: the pullrequest remote was setup on step 3)
 1. On Github's web interface, I go to: https://github.com/vlang/v/pulls  Here the UI shows a nice dialog with a button to make a new pull request based on the new pushed branch.
 (Example dialogue: https://url4e.com/gyazo/images/364edc04.png)